-A standard architecture for spoken dialogue systems interprets the input language in two steps: first, an Automatic Speech Recognizer (ASR) transforms the user's speech into a string of words, and then a Natural Language Understanding (NLU) component turns these words into a meaning representation.
+A standard architecture for spoken dialogue systems employs two-tiered processing: An Automatic Speech Recognizer (ASR) transforms the user's speech into a string of words, and then a Natural Language Understanding (NLU) component extracts meanings from these words.
 This architecture represents an efficient way to tackle the problem of understanding human speech by splitting it into two manageable chunks.
-However, it comes at a cost of an extremely narrow bandwidth for communication between the components: often the only information that passes from the speech recognizer to the NLU is a string of words, while other information contained in the speech signal is not accessible to the interpretation component (Litman et al., 2009; Raymond and Riccardi, 2007; Walker et al., 2000).
+However it comes at a cost of an extremely narrow bandwidth for communication between the components: often the only information that passes from the speech recognizer to the NLU is a string of words, and typical NLU components use only word-level features (Litman et al. 2009; Raymond and Riccardi 2007; Walker, Wright, and Langkilde 2000).
 If the ASR output string is deficient then the NLU will experience difficulties which may cause it to ultimately misunderstand the input.
 The most straightforward way to address this issue is to improve ASR accuracy, and in the long term, perfect or near-perfect ASR may make the NLU problem for speech systems much more straightforward than it currently is.
 In the meantime, however, we need to find ways that allow NLU better recovery from speech recognition errors.

-This chapter addresses a particular kind of deficiency - speech recognition errors in which the ASR output has a different meaning than the actual speech input, but the two strings of words are phonetically similar.
+This paper addresses a particular kind of deficiency - speech recognition errors in which the ASR output has a different meaning than the actual speech input, but the two strings of words are phonetically similar.
 An example (taken from the experimental data described in the next section) is the question "Are you married?", which in one instance was recognized as "Are you Mary?".
-This question was presented to a conversational character who cannot understand the word "Mary", and if he could he would probably give an inappropriate response.
-The character does know that he is quite likely to be asked if he is married; but since he is not aware that "Mary" and "married" sound similar, he cannot make the connection and infer the intended question.
+The particular conversational character which received this question cannot understand the word "Mary", and if he could he would probably give an inappropriate response.
+The character does know that he is quite likely to be asked if he is married; but since he is not aware that "Mary" and "married" sound similar, he cannot make the logical leap and infer the intended question.
 Such confusions in ASR output are very common, with varying levels of phonetic similarity between the speech input and ASR output.
 Some more subtle examples from the data include "Are all soldiers deployed?" misrecognized as "Are also just avoid", and "just tell us how you can talk" misrecognized as "does tell aside can tell".